Exorga, Inc. - Consultants in Organic Chemistry and Molecular Modeling

 The realistic organic chemist will use a variety of theoretical methods to perform the simulations of selected organic molecules.
 Some molecules will best be simulated by some methods, rather then others, but no single method does a perfect job with all molecules.
 Molecular mechanics offers rapid calculations on large molecules, while ab initio calculations, even on small molecules, can sometimes be painfully slow, without additional benefits.

-50 years ago, the quantum mechanics theoreticians had proclaimed that organic chemistry would cease to exist as a discrete discipline, since all of the properties and reactivities of organic molecules should be available from Molecular Orbital calculations.
+In the 1960s, the quantum mechanics theoreticians had proclaimed that organic chemistry would cease to exist as a discrete discipline, since all of the properties and reactivities of organic molecules should be available from Molecular Orbital calculations.
 However, the molecular orbital methods developed from quantum mechanics are still very primitive and often yield data that are inconsistent with experimental results.

-As unpalatable as it might be to some people, the fact of the matter is that the ONLY molecular structural prediction method that has been thoroughly tested, over the past 60 years, and that has consistently given the correct, though qualitative, answers is the VSEPR theory.
+As unpalatable as it might be to some people, the fact of the matter is that the ONLY molecular structural prediction method that has been thoroughly tested, and that has consistently given the correct, though qualitative, answers is the VSEPR theory.
 No other molecular structural prediction method can make such a claim.
 It is quite logical therefore to develop and use a molecular mechanics method that is based on VSEPR theory.
 The QVBMM force field was designed and developed to be a quantitative expression of the VSEPR theory, while also embracing some very modern concepts on bonding and structural relationships.

 Did you know that ALL calculations done by MO theoreticians start with molecular mechanics generated models, since their MO calculations cannot generate plausible models from “scratch”?